-At London Met we take our obligation to guarantee the security of our students extremely seriously.
-This similarly extends to students who have selected to study at the University as part of an apprenticeship course.
-We're dedicated to working collectively to build a great learning experience, as well as to safeguard the maximum levels of apprentice protection and welfare.
+At London Met we take our obligation to guarantee the security of our students extremely seriously which includes our apprentices.
+We're dedicated to working collectively to build a great learning experience, as well as to ensure the maximum levels of protection and welfare for our apprentices.

 As part of the Counter-Terrorism and Security Act 2015, universities are expected to heed "due regard to the need to prevent individuals from being drawn into terrorism".
 There's no one means of recognising an individual who might be susceptible to radical dogma and it's frequently the result of a sum of impacts.
 These can consist of extended family, acquaintances or connections they've created online.
 Radicalism can also consist of peaceful activity.